RENCI/apsviz-timeseriesdb-ingest/README.md

 #### Create and Ingest Source Data

-To ingest the source data, first run the source_meta.bin file:
+To ingest the source data, first ingest the source meta using the following command:

 python prepare4Ingest.py --inputTask IngestSourceMeta

-This will ingest meta data on the data sources that will be used as argparse input when running runIngest.py.
+This will ingest meta data, containing information on the data sources, into the drf_source_meta table.
+This meta data will be used as argparse input when running prepare4Ingest.py and runIngest.py.

 The next step is to ingest the source data into the drf_gauge_source table.
 To do this run the following command:

 python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask IngestSource